saidheerajv/supabase-geodb/README.md

 ###  demo - https://saidheerajv.github.io/supabase-geodb/

-### Supabase feature used
-   #### Database
-   - To store listings with location using PostgreSQL extension POSTgis
-   #### RPC functions
-   - Used RPC functions to fetch the records within "x" Kms radius of a point
-   #### Auth
-   - Used magic link authentication to verify user who add listings.

 ## Descripion
 - Supabase GeoDB is uses PostgreSQL's PostGIS and plv8 extensions in Supabase to store/fetch records.
 - Currently it supports querying for records within given radius of a point, features can be further extended (Reference https://postgis.net/docs/using_postgis_dbmanagement.html)